 We will use a Decision Tree to think more sustainably about the event and offer reduction tips in a number of areas for our clients.

-• Graphics and build materials – ascertain how different material choices impact your carbon emissions and track the lifecycle of these elements.
+Graphics and build materials – ascertain how different material choices impact your carbon emissions and track the lifecycle of

-• Online events — calculate the emissions that virtual or hybrid events produce from uploading content and from those consuming it across the globe.
+Online events – calculate the emissions that virtual or hybrid events produce from uploading content and from those consuming it

-• When TRACE is used, a post-event report with emission reduction suggestions for future events will be produced.
+When TRACK is used, a post-event report with emission reduction suggestions for future events will be produced.

-• We will include offsetting in every event budget.
+We will include offsetting in every event budget where possible.
 Clients may opt-out.

 Monitoring